damianosmel/dom2vec/README.md

 2. Get domains and evidence db id per protein:
 * select the output domain annotation **type**: overlap, non overlapping or non redundant.
 Then set if *GAP* domain is also added to annotations.
-  Change folder/files paths appropropriately and uncomment the first section in [main.py](code/main.py)
+  Change folder/files paths appropriately and uncomment the first section in [main.py](code/main.py)
 * parse domain hits per protein running `main.py`
 * id_domains_type.tab file will be created; a sample of the first 100 lines of the full file, for non overlapping with *GAP*, is saved at [sample file](domain_architecture_creation/id_domains_no_overlap_gap_sample_100.tab)